TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

       - if comp compl use cq |> eval
 - ONCE above verified -> basic 5 (3param) + add'l 4(or as nded) -> Commando mode

+### From May 22 2023
+Wnn:
+    Run #s w/ tot 5 -> (1) Visible (2) Trivia (Rnd())
+    All Local ver of VSCd portable w/Lang Svr 4 AutoComp?
+    OR run from Partition w/o inet (How determine?) (switch Part.s poss?)
+    OR ChromeOS?
+Some other OS?
+Min ver of Linux?

+    Needs to allow compil8n; which opens up vulnerabil.s galore

+    How to disable/lock open ports?
+(SysTray lock @rsch)

+    Medium article on Defensive Prog (incl refs to Adapter Pattn/wrkBnch)

+    Jimmy -> Auth -> Mount -> App on JVM

 # Architecture

 ## Topology Overview